mcassaniti/msdha/README.md

 whatever reason the backend is gracefully stopped after at most `MSDHA_TTL` seconds.
 There are a few options for building a backend container.

-Note: You MUST run MSDHA containers with the Docker `--init` flag.
+Note: You MUST run backend MSDHA containers with the Docker `--init` flag.

 You can use your own Docker container as a base for MSDHA by following this process: